uclaacm/studio-cyber-game-hacking/README.md

-# studio-cyber-game-hacking
+# Studio x Cyber Game Hacking
-A repository of "hackable" Unity games for use in Studio x Cyber collabs
+A repository of "hackable" Unity games for use in Studio x Cyber collabs.